Schille/Schille.github.io/content/projects/bodyscanner.md

 The device's UI is realized with [Electron](https://www.electronjs.org/), Web-technologies and Chromium in Kiosk-mode.

 ### Data-at-Rest Protection
-The device ensures that all data-at-rest, i.e. the data stored on the device, is protected against theft.
+The device ensures that all data-at-rest (i.e. the data stored on the device) is protected against theft.
 The patient database (a [CouchDB replicator](https://couchdb.apache.org/)) is unmounted and encrypted using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) once the user logs out from the device (or it is locked automatically after inactivity).
-That renders a stolen hard drive unreadable without the knowledge of valid user passwords.
+That renders a stolen hard drive unreadable without the knowledge of a valid user password.
 Once a user unlocks the device by entering a valid password, the CouchDB data container is decrypted and mounted to the database process.